awsdocs/aws-cost-management-user-guide/doc_source/using-pelong.md

 ## Granting IAM permissions to use the AWS Price List Service API<a name="pe-iam"></a>

 An IAM user must be granted explicit permission to query the AWS Price List Service API\.
-For the policy that grants the necessary permissions to an IAM user, see [Example 10: Find products and prices](billing-example-policies.md#example-policy-pe-api)\.
+For the policy that grants the necessary permissions to an IAM user, see [Find products and prices](billing-example-policies.md#example-policy-pe-api)\.